-- . the Shell Processing Agreement; - . varying interests in 11 natural gas processing plants (including one under construction) with a combined gross capacity of 11.0 billion cubic feet per day ("Bcfd") and net capacity of 3.1 Bcfd; - . four NGL fractionation facilities with a combined gross capacity of 281,000 BPD and net capacity of 131,500 BPD; and - . four NGL storage facilities with approximately 28.8 million barrels of gross capacity and 8.8 million barrels of net capacity.
+- . the Shell Processing Agreement; - . varying interests in 11 natural gas processing plants (including one under construction) with a combined gross capacity of 11.0 billion cubic feet per day ("Bcfd") and net capacity of 3.1 Bcfd; - . four NGL fractionation facilities with a combined gross capacity of 281,000 BPD and net capacity of 131,500 BPD; - . four NGL storage facilities with approximately 28.8 million barrels of gross capacity and 8.8 million barrels of net capacity; and - . operator and non-operator interest in approximately 1,500 miles of pipelines.

-We also own operating and non-operating ownership interests in over 2,400 miles of NGL pipelines along the Gulf Coast (including an 11.5% interest in the 1,301 mile Dixie Pipeline).
+We also own operating and non-operating ownership interests in an additional 900 miles of NGL pipelines along the Gulf Coast.